HelloShray/Awesome-IoT-Resources/CONTRIBUTING.md

-# Contributing Guidelines
+# Contributing Guidelines :)

 ### Learn how to create issues, Fork a repo, makes changes, and ask the maintainers to review and merge it

 ## Creating Pull Request

-You have a GitHub repo and can push to it.
+You have a Github repo and can push to it.
 All is well.
 But how the heck do you contribute to other people's GitHub projects?
 That is what I wanted to know after I learned git and GitHub.
 I will explain how to fork a git repo, make changes, and submit a pull request.

 ### Step 1: Fork the repository